Jfernandez27/ollama-dev-env/README.md

 Optimized development environment for Ollama with GPU support (RTX 3050) and DeepSeek Coder.

+## What is Ollama?

+Ollama is an open-source project that allows you to run large language models (LLMs) locally.
+It provides:

+-   🔒 **Local Processing**: Run AI models on your own hardware
+-   🚀 **High Performance**: Optimized for modern GPUs
+-   🎯 **Easy Integration**: Simple REST API for applications
+-   📚 **Multiple Models**: Support for various open-source models
+-   💻 **Cross-Platform**: Works on Linux, macOS, and Windows

 This project was created as an experiment to explore and optimize workflows for working with large language models (LLMs) locally.
 By leveraging Docker and NVIDIA GPU acceleration, it ensures high performance and seamless integration with modern development workflows.
 Whether you're building AI-powered applications, experimenting with LLMs, or contributing to open-source AI projects, this environment has you covered.

 ## 📋 Features